Lohit9/Amaons3-Sample/README.md

 # Amaons3-Sample

-Simple App that uses the Amazon s3 to store images.
+Simple App that uses the Amazon s3 to store images written in Objective C

-File using the Amazon ios s3 SDK